 Study of the design and operation of basic internal combustion engines, including performance, efficiency, durability, and emissions.
-Thermodynamics of different engine cycles are analyzed, along with mechanical components, combustion, and lubrication, as they all relate to design decisions in different applications, phenomena, and fuel properties, with reference to engine power, efficiency, and emissions.
+Thermodynamics of different engine cycles are analyzed, along with mechanical components, combustion, and lubrication, as they all relate to design decisions in different applications phenomena, and fuel properties, with reference to engine power, efficiency, and emissions.
 Students examine the design features and operating characteristics of different types of internal combustion engines.
-Prerequisite: ME 340 or equivalent.
-A minimum grade of C- is required for all prerequisites.